-Surface Detectors - Snow accumulation on the IceTop tanks continues to increase the energy threshold and thus reduces the trigger rate of the surface array by ~10%/year.
-We have developed a plan to restore the full operational efficiency of the IceCube surface component using plastic scintillator panels on the snow surface above the buried IceTop tanks.
+Surface Detectors - Snow accumulation on the IceTop tanks continues to increase the energy threshold and thus reduces the trigger rate of the surface array by $\sim 10\%$ /year.
+We have developed a plan to restore the full operational efficiency of the IceCube surface component using scintillator panels above the snow surface within the IceTop area.
 After a prototype installation in 2015-16, we redesigned the panels and electronics and deployed two new scintillator stations in the 2017-18 season, consisting of seven panels each.
-Panels can be elevated above the snow surface and subsequently raised (Fig. 5).
-We are analyzing the data from both stations in order to finalize the hardware design for a complete array.
-Air shower events coincident with IceTop have been identified, enabling initial cross-calibration efforts (Fig. 6).
+In the 2018-19 season, we successfully demonstrated that the elevated panels can be subsequently raised.